This site is not affiliated with Apple Inc.

 Why bring this claim against Apple?

-As a company in a dominant position, Apple has a responsibility to ensure its conduct does not subject its consumers to unfair trading conditions.
+As a company in an allegedly dominant position, Apple has a responsibility to ensure its conduct does not subject its consumers to unfair trading conditions.
 This includes a responsibility not to engage in conduct which harms consumer welfare.
 Smartphones have become a significant part of people’s everyday lives, and it is imperative that consumers are treated fairly.

 Who is going to court and am I represented?